PawelHarasiuk/PawelHarasiuk/README.md

 # Hi there, I'm Paweł! 👋

-I'm a computer science student exploring different tech areas.
+I'm a computer science student exploring different tech areas and trying to find out what I like the most.
 I'm learning Go for fun, working on small projects.
 My main background is in Java from my studies, and I have Python experience through a data science specialization.
 I'm active in both a Data Science Club and a Rust Club.
 In free time I enjoy cooking, board games, chess, and reading books.

 ## 💫 About Me: